topappfield/topappfield.github.io/content/about.md

 Nevertheless, the whole process is, generally, really an enjoyable experience.
 And, that's a good thing, right?
 [Indeed](https://memegenerator.net/instance/31774265/tealc-indeed), it is.

-In what follows, we wish to present our tele-**vision** 🖥 and a few of our **principles** that form the foundation of our public operation.
+In what follows, we wish to present our tele-**vision** 🖥 and a few of our **principles** that form the foundation of our public operations and activities.

 ### Our vision and principles

-Every serious enterprise should clearly state its *tele*-vision.
-So, let's do it.
+Every serious enterprise should clearly state its vision.
+So, here it is.
 *For us this is: by making top-quality software, to better the world (at least by a small bit) while doing no harm (as little as possible).*
 Sounds familiar, huh?
 Yes, so let's be a bit more concrete.